 \section{Introduction}

-Biometric-based authentications have been widely deployed for identity management systems due to its usability.
-However, the widespread deployment of biometric systems proliferated centralized biometric databases, which has led to the great concerns about the security and privacy of biometric data.
-For instance, the disclosure of biometric data may expose the private information of the users.
-In addition, the compromised biometric data may not be revoked attributed to the permanent link between biometric data and the user's identity.
-In recent years, many research efforts have been made to address the above issues i.e., template protection techniques (BTP).
-Cancelable biometrics (CB), as an instance of BTP, is a parameterized, irreversible, and revokable transformation to ensure security and privacy of the biometric template (see review papers \cite{patel_cancelable_2015-BTPOVERVIEW,sandhya_biometric_2017-BTPOVERVIEW,chandra_cancelable_2011-BTPOVERVIEW,nandakumar_biometric_2015-BTPOVERVIEW}).
-If the transformed biometric template is compromised, a new template can be generated for the same user by employing different transformation function parameters.
-A cancelable biometric system generally consists of a feature extractor, a parameterized transformation function, and a matcher to generate a matching score in the transformed domain (Fig.~\ref{Figure::cbsystem}).
-The parameterized transformation function can be realized by a non-invertible function or by salting, and the parameters can be passwords or user-specific seeded (pseudo) random numbers.
+Biometric-based authentication has been widely deployed in identity management systems.
+However, despite their ease of use, the proliferation of centralized biometric databases has led to significant concerns about the security and privacy of biometric data.
+Disclosing biometric data may expose private and sensitive information belonging to the user.
+Moreover, if the compromised biometric data can not be revoked, it remains permanently linked with the user's identity.
+Several template protection techniques (BTP) have been developed to address these issues, and cancelable biometrics (CB) is one of them.

+CB utilizes a parametrized, irreversible, and revokable transformation to ensure the security and privacy of the biometric template \cite{patel_cancelable_2015-BTPOVERVIEW,sandhya_biometric_2017-BTPOVERVIEW,chandra_cancelable_2011-BTPOVERVIEW,nandakumar_biometric_2015-BTPOVERVIEW}.
+If the transformed biometric template (pseudonymous identifier) is compromised, a new template can be generated for the same user just by changing the parameters of the transformation function.
+A CB system generally consists of a feature extractor, a parametrized transformation function, and a matcher to generate a matching score in the transform domain.
+The parametrized transformation function can be obtained by choosing an appropriate non-invertible function or salting.
+The associated parameters can be passwords or user-specific seeded (pseudo) random numbers.